flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-22/index.md

     _key: card-3-637c0371-f577-42e2-a5d9-37596c97dec0
   - order: 3
     body: >-
-      > ‘I was notA consulted.’
+      > "I was not consulted."

       U.S. Central Command Gen. Joseph Votel, the top U.S. commander in the Middle East, publicly confirming for the first time that the Pentagon was not aware of President Trump's plan to withdraw from Syria.
 In December,